loganmarchione/loganmarchione.com/content/posts/2021/05/index.md

 *  1x 2.5" HDD/SSD (SATA connector)
 *  2x 2230/2280 NVMe SSD (M.2 connector)

 Again, Dell charges 2-3x standard storage prices if you use their customizer.
-I decided to purchase an Intel data center 2.5" SSD, but will probably add an NVMe drive in the future as well.
+I decided to purchase an Intel data center 2.5" SSD, but will probably add a NVMe drive in the future as well.

+Keep in mind, using a 2.5" HDD/SSD removes your ability to use any expansion cards, since the drive takes up the same physical space as the PCIe card.

 ## Extra customizer options